Batch Files to Open and Close Flight Simulator

 When you have completed writing the batch file in notepad save the file with a .bat extension.
 To test the batch file double click on the saved .bat extension.

-Although others will disagree, I always open the MSFS-2020 or P3d and allow the program to settle before opening any batch file or other programs.
+Although others may disagree, MSFS2020 or P3d should be run and the program allowed to settle before opening any batch file or other flight simulator related programs.

 Opening Files and Programs

-• An example of a batch file to open the main flight simulator computer (server).
+1. An example of a simplistic batch file to open the main flight simulator computer (server).

 @Echo off